jeffzi/icecream.lua/README.md

 # icecream.lua

-`icecream.lua`, a port of the debugging utility [IceCream](https://github.com/gruns/icecream), enhances print debugging by providing more informative and visually appealing output for Lua applications.
+`icecream.lua`, a port of the debugging utility [IceCream](https://github.com/gruns/icecream), enhances print debugging by providing more informative and visually appealing output.

 Use `ic()` just like you would use `print()` for debugging:

 ```lua